velocemente/relief-pilot/README.md

-# Relief Pilot
+# PilotBrief

-**OFP briefing notes for relief and augmented crew.**
+**PilotBrief - Your flight planning assistant**

-Relief Pilot is a progressive web app (PWA) that parses Atlas Air / Polar Air Cargo Operational Flight Plans and presents a structured, interactive briefing note.
+PilotBrief is a progressive web app (PWA) that parses Atlas Air / Polar Air Cargo Operational Flight Plans and presents a structured, interactive briefing note.
 Designed to run offline on iPad after installation from Safari.

-> ⚠️ **Disclaimer:** Relief Pilot is NOT certified aviation software.
+> ⚠️ **Disclaimer:** PilotBrief is NOT certified aviation software.
 It is an informational tool only.
 All data must be independently verified against the official OFP and dispatch release.
 Do not use as a sole reference for any operational decision.

 ---